USDD (USDD) Price Tops $1.00 on Exchanges

-USDD (USDD) traded up 0.1% against the dollar during the 24 hour period ending at 9:00 AM ET on March 30th.
-In the last week, USDD has traded 0% lower against the dollar.
-One USDD token can now be bought for approximately $1.00 or 0.00001425 BTC on exchanges.
-USDD has a total market capitalization of $731.75 million and approximately $6.52 million worth of USDD was traded on exchanges in the last day.
+USDD (USDD) traded down 0.2% against the U.S. dollar during the 1 day period ending at 10:00 AM ET on April 1st.
+One USDD token can now be bought for approximately $1.00 or 0.00001435 BTC on popular exchanges.
+During the last week, USDD has traded 0.2% lower against the U.S. dollar.
+USDD has a market capitalization of $727.96 million and $8.35 million worth of USDD was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.